Updated: March 24, 2026

 D1: Portugal Work Visa

-This Portuguese work visa is a long-term type D-visa that allows non-EU and non-EEA nationals to work in Portugal, provided they have a job offer from a Portuguese employer.
+This Portuguese Work Visa is a long-term type D-Visa that allows non-EU and non-EEA nationals to work in Portugal, provided they have a job offer from a Portuguese employer.

 You will need to show proof of employment or an invitation from a Portuguese company to qualify for the Portugal work visa, alongside documents that show your qualifications and suitability for the job position.